2.1 I was not successful for the position and I'm thinking about appealing

 The President has published an Appeal Practice Direction (s.156A) which provides further requirements for appeals.
 The first Practice Direction was published in March 2020, to set out special procedures given the COVID 19 pandemic.
 It has been revised several times since then.

-The Practice Direction requires parties to lodge written submissions on questions specified in the Practice Direction, of up to one page for constable/senior constable, and up to two pages for other ranks.
+The Practice Direction requires parties to lodge written submissions on questions specified in the Practice Direction, of the length specified.

-The Practice Direction also provides instructions for using Microsoft Teams (Teams) and pandemic-related requirements for attendance at the PRSB office.
+The Practice Direction also provides instructions for using Microsoft Teams (Teams).